-Fresh seafood, a touch of olive oil, the fragrance of spring onions and parsley... this dish will have you dreaming of a Greek sea breeze.
+Fresh seafood, a touch of olive oil ... this dish will have you dreaming of a Greek sea breeze

 A favourite family meal of my friend Helen Karikas, created by her mother Vasiliki Patsakos.
 Vasiliki is married to a fisherman Yiannis who regularly brings home fresh mussels and calamari.